 DAST is particularly useful when catching unexpected vulnerabilities that development teams simply didn’t think of.
 This additional level of insight that DAST brings offers a broad array of security testing to find flaws and prevent attacks like SQL injections, cross-site scripting (XSS), and other exploits.
 Remember the 2014 Sony Pictures hack?
 That could have been prevented with DAST.

-Comparing SAST against DAST, each is more effective than the other during different stages of the SDLC.
+Comparing static code analysis vs dynamic application security testing, each is more effective than the other during different stages of the SDLC.
 SAST represents the developer’s point of view to make sure that all coding procedures follow the appropriate safety standards to ensure the security of an application from the start.
 DAST, on the other hand, mimics the hacker approach to identify possible user behavior towards the end of development.
 Let’s take a look at the key differences.

 SAST allows testers to analyze every aspect of the framework, design, and implementation of an application to analyze the source code.
 With DAST, a running application is required, and testers need not have any knowledge of the source code or the technologies an application was built upon.